 The Reverend Tim Sean Youmans, Special Clergy Associate

 Fr.
-Tim Sean serves as Assistant Priest at Casady School and is the Spiritual Formations facilitator for St Crispin's Summer Camp.
+Tim Sean Youmans serves as the Vicar of St. Edward the Confessor Chapel and Chair of the Religion Department at Casady School and is the spiritual formation facilitator for St. Crispin's Summer Camp.
 He serves the Cathedral as an assisting priest in liturgy and teaching.
 A native of Wyoming, he is married to Dr. Karen Youmans, Honors Director and Associate Professor of English at Oklahoma City University.
 Tim Sean came into the Episcopal Church after 20 years as a Baptist youth pastor.
 He earned a degree in English and History from Oklahoma Baptist University in 1991, a Master's of Divinity at Southwestern Baptist in 1994, and Anglican Studies at Nashotah House in 2011.
 He is a folk musician and songwriter and tinkers at the banjo.
 Tim Sean and Karen have a teenage son, Noah.

 The Reverend Marilyn Robertson, Deacon and Cathedral Nurse

 The Reverend Gerald Butcher, Deacon